Spyro the Dragon: Plot

 In the world of dragons, the Dragon Kingdom consists of five Homeworlds – the Artisans, the Peace Keepers, the Magic Crafters, the Beast Makers, and the Dream Weavers – which have lived in harmony for many years.
 One day, a TV interview with a pair of dragons from the Artisan realm catches the attention of Gnasty Gnorc, a powerful gnorc (half gnome and half orc) who was banished from the kingdom due to his abrasive demeanor and sent to an abandoned junkyard, which he renames to "Gnasty's World".
-After hearing one of the dragons in the broadcast openly dismiss him as being simple-minded, not a threat and calling him ugly, this makes Gnasty Gnorc lose his temper and unleashes a full-fledged attack on the kingdom.
+The dragons' openly dismissive and derisive commentary concerning Gnasty enrages him, driving him to unleash a full-fledged attack on the kingdom.
 Using his magic, he casts a spell across the land that encases every dragon in a crystal shell; he also steals the dragons' prized collection of treasure, turning the gemstones into devious gnorc soldiers and other creatures to help him take over the dragon worlds.
 Spyro, a young purple dragon, is the only dragon that manages to avoid getting crystallized by the attack.
-Aided by his dragonfly companion, Sparx, Spyro eagerly sets out to locate and defeat Gnasty Gnorc.
+Aided by his dragonfly companion, Sparx, Spyro eagerly sets out to locate and defeat Gnasty.

-Spyro visits each of the dragon homeworlds, defeating Gnorc's forces who have been set out to stop him.
+Spyro visits each of the dragon homeworlds, defeating Gnasty's forces who have been set out to stop him.
 Along the way, he frees the crystallized dragons, who give him advice and urge him to recover any stolen treasure and dragon eggs along the way.
-He eventually makes his way to Gnasty's World, where he finally confronts and defeats Gnasty Gnorc.
-After Spyro's quest is over, he has access to Gnorc's treasure portal, which can only be opened if Spyro rescues every dragon in the kingdom and recovers all of the dragons' treasure and retrieves the stolen dragon eggs.
+He eventually makes his way to Gnasty's World, where he finally confronts and defeats Gnasty.
+After Spyro's quest is over, he has access to Gnasty's treasure portal, which can only be opened if Spyro rescues every dragon in the kingdom and recovers all of the dragons' treasure and retrieves the stolen dragon eggs.
 A secret ending can then be unlocked by retrieving everything inside of the treasure portal.
 In this ending, Spyro is seen getting interviewed on TV when another spell is placed on the dragons, prompting Spyro to set out on yet another adventure.